Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Conclusion

 \section{Conclusion}

-In this study, we propose a methodology to reconstruct the displacement field and characterize the rock mass surrounding deep circular tunnels excavated in transversely isotropic elastic rocks.
-To this end, we leverage the mesh-free nature of Physics-Informed Neural Networks (PINNs) to back-analyze extensometer and convergence measurements collected during tunneling.
+In this study, we propose a methodology to reconstruct the displacement field and characterize the rock mass surrounding deep circular tunnels excavated in transversely isotropic elastic media.
+To this end, we leverage the mesh-free nature of PINNs to back-analyze extensometer and convergence measurements collected during tunneling.

-A key contribution of this work is the introduction of an active learning strategy based on epistemic uncertainties quantified through dropout regularization.
-This enables the model to sequentially select the most informative sensors among a set of extensometers and convergence instruments.
-The proposed approach reduces the amount of observational data required, optimizes sensor placement, and further improves model reliability.
+The main contribution of this work lies in enabling the PINN to autonomously select informative displacement measurements through an active learning framework based on epistemic uncertainty, quantified through dropout regularization.
+This strategy allows the sequential selection of sensors among extensometers and convergence measurements, which reduces the number of required observations and optimizes sensor placement.
+The developed methodology ultimately improves the reliability of the inverse identification and accuracy of the reconstructed displacement field.

-By incorporating equilibrium equations, anisotropic constitutive laws, and boundary conditions directly into the loss function, the model can reconstruct the displacement field and identify the elastic parameters of the rock mass, the horizontal in-situ stress state, and the orientation of the planes of isotropy, even when observations are limited, scattered, or noisy.
+More specifically, by incorporating equilibrium equations, anisotropic constitutive laws, and boundary conditions as soft constraints into the loss function, the model can reconstruct the displacement field and identify the elastic parameters of the rock mass, the horizontal in-situ stress state, and the orientation of the planes of isotropy, even when observations are limited, irregularly distributed, or affected by small to moderate noise levels.

-The proposed model can support decision-making for optimal monitoring of ground behavior and for tunnel design.
-The framework is computationally efficient, which makes the inverse analysis practical: each active learning step requires only 2 to 5 minutes to generate predictions on an Apple M4 silicon chip.
+Lastly, the methodology enables back-analysis using data collected at the tunnel scale during the excavation phase.
+The proposed tool is compatible with traditional observational methods as it can support near real time decision-making for optimal monitoring of ground behavior.
 Future work will focus on improved sensor-deployment strategies based on active planning computational methods.
-Future work will consider time-dependent effects typical of squeezing conditions and non-circular sections.
+Other research directions include time-dependent effects typical of squeezing conditions and non-circular sections.